 Most People Ask the Wrong Questions

 When businesses shop for a web designer, they usually ask about price, timeline, and whether the designer has worked in their industry.
-Those are reasonable questions — but they are not the ones that reveal whether you are about to make a good hire or an expensive mistake.
+Those are reasonable questions — but they're not the ones that reveal whether you're about to make a good hire or an expensive mistake.

 Here are the questions that actually matter.

-Can I See Live Examples of Sites You Have Built?
+Can I See Live Examples of Sites You've Built?

 Not mockups.
-Not concepts.
-Not a Figma file.
-Live, indexed websites you can open in a browser, test on your phone, and run through PageSpeed Insights.
+Not Behance concepts.
+Not a Figma file walkthrough.
+Live, indexed websites you can open in a browser, test on your phone, and run through PageSpeed Insights yourself.

-If a designer cannot show you live work, that tells you something.
-Every professional web designer has a body of shipped work.
-If theirs is hidden or nonexistent, ask why.
+If a designer can't show you live work, that tells you something important.
+Every professional web designer has a body of shipped work they can point to.
+If theirs is hidden, years old, or nonexistent, ask why.

 Who Will Actually Be Doing the Work?

-Some agencies sell you on a senior team and then hand your project to a junior developer or an offshore contractor.
-Ask directly: who will be designing and building my site, and will I have access to them?
+Some agencies sell you on a senior team in the pitch meeting and then hand your project to a junior developer or an offshore contractor you never spoke to.
+Ask directly: who will be designing and building my site, and will I have direct access to them during the project?

-You deserve to know who is touching your project.
+You deserve to know who is touching your project before you sign a contract.

 What Platform Will You Build On and Why?

-If the answer is always WordPress, or always Webflow, or always whatever they know best — that is a flag.
+If the answer is always WordPress, always Webflow, always Squarespace — or always whatever they happen to know best — that's a flag.
+Modern agencies should be platform-agnostic enough to pick the right tool for each project.

 What Does the Timeline Look Like and What Can Delay It?

-You should own everything: the domain, the hosting account, the code, the content.
-Some agencies retain ownership of the site or lock you into their proprietary systems.
-Make sure the contract is clear that everything transfers to you at launch.
+You should own everything: the domain, the hosting account, the code, the content, the design files.
+Some agencies retain ownership of the site or lock you into their proprietary systems so they can charge ongoing rent.

 What Happens After Launch?

 A website is not finished at launch.
-Ask about:
+Ask specifically about:

-• Training — will you show me how to update content?
+- Training — will you show me how to update content myself?

-• Ongoing support — do you offer a care plan?
+- Ongoing support — do you offer a care plan, and what's included?

-• What if I need changes six months from now?
+- What if I need structural changes six months or a year from now?

 Can You Give Me References?

 A designer with happy clients will have no problem connecting you with two or three of them.
-If the answer is evasive or the references never materialize, take that seriously.
+If the answer is evasive or the references never materialize after they promised to send them, take that seriously.

 What Is Not Included in the Quote?